debunking skincare hacks 3

 Do you prefer natural oils instead?
 Then, non-comedogenic options like argan oil or jojoba oil are the best choices for you!

-Skincare hack #4: Baking Soda as an Exfoliant
+Skincare hacks #4: Baking Soda as an Exfoliant

 What’s the main claim?